Elshad Abdullayev: Controversies around the Azerbaijan International University

 In 1997, Abdullayev founded the Azerbaijan International University, a registered private institution for post-secondary education in Baku, Azerbaijan.
 In 2006, the Attorney General's Office announced it had received reports of corruption taking place in the institution, including proof of bribe-based student admission while passing over the official state admission examination.
 As a result of a four-year-long investigation, the university was stripped of its license on the orders of Minister of Education Misir Mardanov on 30 August 2010.
-Elshad Abdullayev disagreed with the Ministry's decision, claiming that his had received a four-year license in 2007 and that it could not have been simply revoked, but only expire.
+Elshad Abdullayev disagreed with the Ministry's decision, claiming that his had received a four-year license in 2007 and that it could not have been simply revoked, but only expired.

 In 2010, former employees of the university were charged with illegal organ transplanting at the medical centre affiliated with the Azerbaijan International University.
 Abdullayev sought political asylum in France soon afterwards.